Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Measuring atmospheric dispersion with the speckle method

-The uncertainty in the radiation centre location is determined empirically.
-We define the $1\sigma$ uncertainty to be equivalent to the radius of a circle in which 68 per cent of the lines, multiplied by their confidence level, intersects or hits this circle.

-The uncertainty in the location of the PSF core is determined from the covariance matrix of the least squares fit of the elliptical Moffat profile.
+Because the transmission curves included in this estimate were not experimentally verified, we include these numbers as a systematic uncertainty in the measurement.
+The stellar classification of the observed target and the reflectivity curves of the telescope mirrors were considered lower order contributions, and therefore not included in this analysis.
+This is also reflected in the negligible difference between the measured dispersion of the two nights.

+The second systematic error term is the plate scale.
 The plate scale of the Gratama telescope was obtained from archived observations of standard field SA32SF4 \citep{Landolt2013}.
 We supplied a list of the image coordinates of the thirty brightest objects in the field to the web version of Astrometry.net \citep{Lang2010}.
 Both \textit{B} and \textit{V} images resulted in the same plate scale value of 0.566~arcsec pix$^{-1}$.
-We did not look in more detail into any plate scale variations, which would require a polynomial solution of the geometric distortions in the image.
-Therefore, we estimate the uncertainty in the plate scale to be on the order of 0.01~arcsec.
+A characterisation of the telescope done in 2009 found a standard deviation around this value of 0.001~arcsec \citep{Janssen2009}.
+We have adopted this value for this work.

+Next, the uncertainty in the radiation centre location is determined empirically for each image.
+We define the $1\sigma$ uncertainty to be equivalent to the radius of a circle in which 68 per cent of the lines through the speckles, multiplied by their confidence level, intersects or hits this circle.
+We find that this term increases significantly as $d_c$ increases and can be as large as 0.7 arcseconds at the largest zenith distances.

+The final parameter uncertainty is found from the location of the PSF core.
+This term is determined from the covariance matrix of the least squares fit of the elliptical Moffat profile, described by equations~\eqref{eq:moffat_psf}-\eqref{eq:moffat_rotated}, and is generally small.